Before You Begin

 - Menu.
 Provide a list of all the food and beverage items that will be served in the facility (i.e. a variety of soda, juice, and alcoholic beverages).

 - Risk Class Identification.
 View this list to determine which risk class your facility falls into.
+This will determine the plan review fee and your facilities food license fee.

 2. Pre-Licensing Inspection